pokgak/pokgak.github.io/content/articles/docker-bake.md

 Finally, we managed to build a multiplatform image using docker buildx bake!

-## well ackshually, you can just use docker multi-stage build
+## well ackshually

 ![](images/well-ackchyually.png)

+> you can just use docker multi-stage build

 I know.
 You're right.
 I chose not do that to avoid making big changes to the code.
 Just let me suffer.